Spring Break Camp – Enroll your child for a week-long camp during Spring Break.

 ESPECIALLY FOR SCHOOL GROUPS

 Gladys Porter Zoo offers special discounted admission rates to schools.
-Only school groups that are part of a state accredited school or licensed preschool are eligible for the school rates.
+Only schools that are part of a state accredited school or licensed preschool and registered with the Zoo are eligible for the school rates.
+To register your school, please contact the main office (956-546-7187) prior to your visit.
+Office hours are: 9:00 a.m. to 5:00 p.m.
+Monday thru Sunday.

 The school rates are as follows: $6.00 all students grades K thru College.
 One teacher/adult is admitted free for every ten students, additional adults and teachers pay only $7.00 each.
-Single payment is required to receive discounted rate.
+Single payment is required from the school to receive discounted rate.
 (Program Rate is subject to change).

 Download our flyer to post in your school.
 (Click Here for PDF flyer)